waico/tsad/README.md

   - Convolutional Bi-directional LSTM network (CBLSTM)
   - Multi-Scale Convolutional Recurrent Encoder-Decoder (MSCRED)

 - Calculation of residuals between forecast and real values.
 By default, the absolute difference is calculated.
-Still, you can write your function taking into account the requirements (requirements and other functions for calculating the residuals can be found in (tsad.
-Generate_residuals) [https://tsad.readthedocs.io/en/latest/tsad.html#module- tsad.generate_residuals]) and use it in the pipeline.
+Still, you can write your function taking into account the requirements (requirements and other functions for calculating the residuals can be found in [tsad.generate_residuals](https://tsad.readthedocs.io/en/latest/tsad.html#module- tsad.generate_residuals))and use it in the pipeline.

 - Residual analysis to find anomalies.
 There are various techniques for analyzing residuals.
 By default, [T2 statistic](https://en.wikipedia.org/wiki/Hotelling's_T-squared_distribution) is implemented , but you can write your function taking into account the requirements (requirements and other functions for analyzing residuals can be found in [tsad. stastics](https://tsad.readthedocs.io/en/latest/tsad.html#module-tsad.stastics)) and use it in the pipeline.